Call RUPD at 713-348-6000 NOW if you

 713-348-6000 (24 hrs)

 Rice University Emergency Medical Services (REMS) strives to provide the Rice Community with quality emergency medical care through rapid response to calls for emergency service, standby coverage at special events, education of the Rice community, and a commitment to compassionate patient care, quality improvement, and professionalism.
-If you or a friend is experiencing an urgent health issue or crisis, call x6000 immediately.
+If you or a friend is experiencing an urgent health issue or crisis, call x6000 NOW.

 Student Judiciary Programs